joamaki/goreactive/doc/talks/2022-06-08-zurich-gophers.md

 ## Outline of the talk

 - Reactive programming?
+- Examples
 - Demo
-- Tour of the API and implementation
+- Tour of the library
 - Q&A

 ---